OSgenie/ISO-PXE-server/README.md

 ## Variables are all contained in .config files for easy modification
   1. Currently configured with a 192.168.11.0 subnet
   2. Default server IP is 192.168.11.18
-  3. All variables for the server and services are in build.config
+  3. All variables for the server and services are in server.config

 ## To build the server follow these steps
   1. Hardware Requirements